 Michelle’s warm and collaborative approach is aimed at creating an environment which allows you to talk freely and directly.
 Michelle will be curious with you in trying to understand what motivates you, and attentive to the ways in which you think, feel and behave.
 She is keen to understand how you experience yourself and your relationships, so that she can help you to lead a life that is meaningful and satisfying.

 Michelle sees continued professional development as essential if she is to keep up to date with relevant theories and research findings.
 She routinely attends specialty training seminars and workshops, ensuring that her clinical practice is informed by treatment models with demonstrated clinical effectiveness.

 Michelle is skilled in working with a range of psychological difficulties, including emotional difficulties (e.g., loneliness, guilt, anger, shame, discontentment, inferiority), depression, anxiety disorders (including panic, phobias, obsessive-compulsive disorder (OCD), social anxiety, worry), personality disorders (PD), self-harm, relationship difficulties, self-esteem issues, sexual difficulties, eating disorders, substance abuse and dependency, traumatic experiences and PTSD, transitional difficulties, and sexual and emotional abuse.

-Michelle works in the City clinic on Tuesdays and Thursdays and in the Mayfair Clinic on Wednesdays.
+Michelle works in the City clinic on Thursdays and online Monday to Wednesday.
 Consultation and supervision are held on Mondays and Fridays and locations vary.